wvchallenges/opseng-challenge/README.md

 1. A Github repo containing the flask app
 1. A Github repo containing the Ansible playbooks (don’t check in the key/secret or pem file we give you).
 1. A bash script called `aws-flask.sh` that will:
-    * Launch the EC2 server using aws cli utilities
+    * Launch the EC2 server using aws cli utilities or another tool of your choice
     * Begin the configuration management / bootstrapping of the server using an Ansible playbook

 ### Notes